-9 See Special Resolution of Congregation of 28 January 1992 (Gazette, Vol. 122, p.
+1 See Special Resolution of Congregation of 28 January 1992 (Gazette, Vol. 122, p.
 648).

-PART 14: EGERTON COGHILL LANDSCAPE PRIZE

-14.1.
-The Egerton Coghill Benefaction shall be used for the establishment of a landscape painting prize for members of the University reading for any degree, diploma, or certificate of the University.

-14.2.
-The prize shall be called 'The Egerton Coghill Landscape Prize' in memory of the donor's father.

-14.3.
-The prize shall be competed for annually by members of the University who are reading for any degree, diploma, or certificate of the University.

-- 14.4.
-(1) Only small landscape paintings painted during the preceding twelve months shall be admissible as entries. - (2) No competitor shall submit more than one entry for any one competition.

-(3) The winner of the prize in any one year shall not be eligible to compete in any subsequent year.

-14.5.
-The competition shall be announced in the University Gazette, and shall be judged by the Ruskin Master of Drawing (or a deputy appointed by the Master) and the Keeper of the Department of Western Art (or a deputy appointed by the Keeper).

-14.6.
-(1) The net annual income from the prize fund shall be divided as to one-fifth for each of the judges for the year in question as their fees for judging the competition and as to three-fifths for the winner.

-(2) If, however, in any year in the opinion of the judges no competitor submits an entry of sufficient quality to win the competition they shall declare that no competitor has won the competition, and the three-fifths share of the income which would have been paid to a winner in that year shall be subject to the provisions of section 20 of Statute XVI.

-(3) If in any year there are no entries for the prize, the whole of the income for that year shall be subject to the provisions of section 20 of Statute XVI.

-14.7.
-The winning entry shall be displayed in some prominent position during Commemoration Week or any other suitable occasion.

-14.8.
-Congregation may from time to time amend this Part so long as the main object of the benefaction, as defined in section 14.1 above, is always kept in view.
+- 12.5.
+The competition shall be announced in the University Gazette, and shall be judged by the Ruskin Master of Drawing (or a deputy appointed by the Master) and the Keeper of the Department of Western Art (or a deputy appointed by the Keeper). - 12.6.
+(1) The net annual income from the prize fund shall be divided as to one-fifth for each of the judges for the year in question as their fees for judging the competition and as to three-fifths for the winner. - (2) If, however, in any year in the opinion of the judges no competitor submits an entry of sufficient quality to win the competition they shall declare that no competitor has won the competition, and the three-fifths share of the income which would have been paid to a winner in that year shall be subject to the provisions of section 20 of Statute XVI. - (3) If in any year there are no entries for the prize, the whole of the income for that year shall be subject to the provisions of section 20 of Statute XVI. - 12.7.
+The winning entry shall be displayed in some prominent position during Commemoration Week or any other suitable occasion. - 12.8.
+Congregation may from time to time amend this Part so long as the main object of the benefaction, as defined in section 12.1 above, is always kept in view.

-PART 15: ELDON LAW SCHOLARSHIP FUND
+PART 13: ELDON LAW SCHOLARSHIP FUND

-15.1.
-The main object of the Eldon Law Scholarship Fund shall be the award of Eldon Law Scholarships to suitable members of the University intending to follow the profession of the law.

-15.2.
-The Eldon Law Scholarship Fund shall be administered by the Board of the Faculty of Law.

-15.3.
-After payment of any expenses of administration the net income of the Eldon Law Scholarship Fund shall be applied by the board in maintaining scholarships, to be called Eldon Law Scholarships, which may consist of single payments, or of not more than three annual payments, which may be of varying amounts, as the board shall determine in each case.

-15.4.
-The following persons only shall be eligible to receive Eldon Law Scholarships, namely those members of the University of Oxford who:

-(1) have passed their examination for the Degree of Bachelor of Arts or for the Degree of Bachelor of Civil Law or for the Degree of Magister Juris in European and Comparative Law; and

-(2) have either been placed in the First Class or been awarded a distinction in one or other of the above examinations or in Honour Moderations or have gained one of the Chancellor's Prizes; and

-(3) intend to follow the profession of the law; and

-(4) have applied for one of the scholarships either before, or within a period of two years beginning on, the date of their call to the Bar.
+- 13.1.
+The main object of the Eldon Law Scholarship Fund shall be the award of Eldon Law Scholarships to suitable members of the University intending to follow the profession of the law - 13.2.
+The Eldon Law Scholarship Fund shall be administered by the Board of the Faculty of Law. - 13.3.
+After payment of any expenses of administration the net income of the Eldon Law Scholarship Fund shall be applied by the board in maintaining scholarships, to be called Eldon Law Scholarships, which may consist of single payments, or of not more than three annual payments, which may be of varying amounts, as the board shall determine in each case. - 13.4.
+The following persons only shall be eligible to receive Eldon Law Scholarships, namely those members of the University of Oxford who: - (1) have passed their examination for the Degree of Bachelor of Arts or for the Degree of Bachelor of Civil Law or for the Degree of Magister Juris in European and Comparative Law; and - (2) have either been placed in the First Class or been awarded a distinction in one or other of the above examinations or in Honour Moderations or have gained one of the Chancellor's Prizes; and - (3) intend to follow the profession of the law; and - (4) have applied for one of the scholarships either before, or within a period of two years beginning on, the date of their call to the Bar.

-15.5.
-In awarding the scholarships the board shall take into account the financial circumstances of the applicants.

-15.6.
-Within the limits prescribed by this Part, the board shall have full power to make rules for the award of the scholarships, including rules as to the value and period of tenure of the awards, and the qualifications, and method of ascertainment and selection, of beneficiaries.

-15.7.
-Congregation may from time to time amend this Part so long as the main object of the fund, as defined in section 15.1 above, is always kept in view.
+- 13.5.
+In awarding the scholarships the board shall take into account the financial circumstances of the applicants. - 13.6.
+Within the limits prescribed by this Part, the board shall have full power to make rules for the award of the scholarships, including rules as to the value and period of tenure of the awards, and the qualifications, and method of ascertainment and selection, of beneficiaries. - 13.7.
+Congregation may from time to time amend this Part so long as the main object of the fund, as defined in section 13.1 above, is always kept in view.